'Last Sermon of Jesus'

 Rom 8:34-35 Who is he who condemns?
 It is Christ who died, and furthermore is also risen, who is even at the right hand of God, who also makes intercession for us.
 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?

 On the subject of immature Christians, our Lord has to examine our prayer request.
 If what we asked for are beneficial to us and are good for our walk with Christ, then He will intercede to the Father on our behalf.
 Quite the opposite, He will not accommodate our petitions for selfish earthly rewards and blessings which will lead us to destruction because of His great love for us,

 Mat 7:9-11 "Or what man is there among you who, if his son asks for bread, will give him a stone?
 Or if he asks for a fish, will he give him a serpent?
 If you then, being evil, know how to give good gifts to your children, how much more will your Father who is in heaven give good things to those who ask Him!"

 Brethren, our Father in heaven is waiting to bestow good gifts on us: the baptism of the Holy Spirit.
-The caveat to receiving that is our complete obedience to His words.
-With the baptism, we will be transformed into the image of His Son Jesus Christ so that we may become the bride of the Lamb if only we ask in Jesus' name.
+The caveat in receiving that is our complete obedience to His words.
+With the baptism, we will be transformed into the image of His Son Jesus Christ, so that we may become the bride of the Lamb, if only we ask in Jesus’ name.